contagon/handbook/handbook/29-meetings-in-the-church.md

 ### 29.3.6 High Council Meeting

-The stake president presides over the high council meeting, which is attended by the stake presidency, high council, stake clerk, and stake executive secretary.
-The stake presidency may invite others to attend as needed.

-The high council meets twice monthly, where feasible.
-The agenda may include the following items:
+The high council meets with the stake presidency twice a month, where feasible.
+In this meeting, they may:

-1. Receive instruction from the stake presidency on doctrine and priesthood duties.
+* Receive instruction from the stake presidency on doctrine and on their assignments.
-2. Counsel together about how to strengthen individuals and families, solve problems in the stake, and improve in areas such as leadership, ministering, member missionary work, retention, activation, temple and family history work, welfare, and gospel instruction.
+* Counsel together about how to strengthen individuals and families in the stake.
-3. Receive instruction pertaining to assignments with the Melchizedek Priesthood quorums, Aaronic Priesthood quorums, and wards.
-4. Report on assignments to wards and elders quorums.
-Report on stake organizations as needed.
+* Discuss how to help accomplish the work of salvation and exaltation in the stake.
+* Report on assignments.
-5. Ask high councilors to sustain the stake presidency’s decisions to ordain brethren to the offices of elder and high priest and to issue callings.
+* Counsel with the stake presidency and sustain their decisions to ordain brethren to the offices of elder and high priest.
-6. Report on other assignments.
+* Counsel with the stake presidency and sustain their decisions to issue callings.
-7. Hear reports from returning missionaries.
+* Hear reports from returning missionaries.
-8. Plan stake priesthood leadership meetings.
+* Help plan stake priesthood leadership meetings (see [29.3.3](29-meetings-in-the-church.md#2933-stake-priesthood-leadership-meeting)).

+The stake president presides at this meeting.
+In addition to the high council and stake presidency, the stake clerk and executive secretary also attend.
+The clerk keeps a record of assignments and decisions.
+The stake president may invite others as needed.

+In some cases, a brief high council meeting could be immediately followed by a stake council meeting (see [29.3.7](29-meetings-in-the-church.md#2937-stake-council-meeting)).
+This can help reduce the number of meetings for leaders to attend.

+To understand principles that guide council meetings in the Church, all council members should study [chapter 7](7.md).

 ### 29.3.7 Stake Council Meeting

-The stake president presides over the stake council.
-This council is composed of the stake presidency, high council, stake clerk, stake executive secretary, and stake Relief Society, Young Men, Young Women, Primary, and Sunday School presidents.
-The stake presidency may invite others to attend as needed.

-The stake council meets two to four times a year as needed.
-The agenda may include the following items:

-1. Receive instruction from the stake presidency on doctrine and duties.
-2. Counsel together about how to strengthen individuals and families, solve problems in the stake, and improve in areas such as leadership, retention, activation, and gospel instruction.
-3. Plan and report on the missionary efforts and temple and family history efforts in the stake.
-4. Counsel together about welfare matters.
-Plan how to encourage members to be self-reliant.
-Ensure that welfare resources within the stake are made available to the wards as needed.
-Develop and maintain a simple written plan for the stake to respond to emergencies.
-Additional information is provided in [22.5.3](22-providing-for-temporal-needs.md#2253-emergencies).
-5. Report on stake organizations and on stake activities and programs as needed.
-6. Coordinate the planning of stake programs and activities.
-7. Review the progress of the Perpetual Education Fund program where it is approved.
-### 29.3.8 Meeting with Bishoprics

-The stake presidency meets with bishoprics to instruct them in their duties, review Church policies, and counsel together.
-These meetings are held one to four times a year as needed.

-The stake presidency, all bishoprics, the stake clerk, and the stake executive secretary attend this meeting.
-If desired, the stake president may limit the meeting to bishops only.

-### 29.3.9 Stake Aaronic Priesthood–Young Women Committee Meeting

-The stake president assigns a counselor to preside over the stake Aaronic Priesthood–Young Women committee.
-Other committee members are the high councilors assigned to the stake Young Women and Primary organizations, the stake Young Men presidency and secretary, and the stake Young Women presidency and secretary.
-The stake presidency may also invite the stake Sunday School president to serve as a member of the committee.

-The stake presidency may invite youth to attend the committee’s meetings as needed.
-The high councilor who serves as the stake activities committee chairman and others may also be invited to attend.

-This committee meets as needed to plan stake-sponsored combined activities for young men and young women.
-Youth should be included as much as possible in planning and carrying out activities such as youth conferences, dances, devotionals, and multistake events.
-Youth may also participate in discussions about challenges that the youth in the stake are facing.

-Stake activities should supplement ward activities, not compete with them.
-They are coordinated in stake council meetings.
-Ward leaders should be notified well in advance of the events.

-### 29.3.10 Stake Bishops’ Welfare Council Meeting

-Information on the stake bishops’ welfare council is provided in [22.7](22-providing-for-temporal-needs.md#227-stake-bishops-welfare-council).
+The stake council meets monthly if possible.
+This council includes:

+* The stake presidency.
+* The high council.
+* The stake clerk and executive secretary.
+* The stake Relief Society, Young Women, and Primary presidents.

+The stake presidency may invite others to attend stake council meetings as needed.

+The stake president presides at this meeting.
+During the meeting, council members may:

+* Receive instruction from the stake presidency on doctrine and on their assignments.
+* Counsel together about how to strengthen individuals and families in the stake.
+* Discuss overall vision for the work of salvation and exaltation in the stake.
+* Discuss temporal needs of stake members and how to help them be self-reliant.
+Identify resources available in the community and stake.
+Examples may include local schools and BYU–Pathway Worldwide.
+(See [22.10.1](22-providing-for-temporal-needs.md#22101-aoresources-coordinated-by-the-stake), [22.12](22-providing-for-temporal-needs.md#2212-government-and-community-resources), and [22.13](22-providing-for-temporal-needs.md#2213-church-resources).)
+* Develop and maintain a simple plan for the stake to respond to emergencies (see [22.9.1.3](22-providing-for-temporal-needs.md#22913-respond-to-emergencies)).
+* Plan ways to give service in the community (see [22.2.3](22-providing-for-temporal-needs.md#2223-service)).
+* Report on stake organizations, activities, and programs.

+In some cases, a stake council meeting could immediately follow a brief high council meeting (see [29.3.6](29-meetings-in-the-church.md#2936-high-council-meeting)).
+This can help reduce the number of meetings for leaders to attend.

+To understand principles that guide council meetings in the Church, all council members should study [chapter 7](7.md).

+### 29.3.8 Stake Bishops’ Council Meeting

+The stake bishops’ council meets quarterly.
+The council includes all bishops and branch presidents in the stake.
+The stake president invites one of the bishops to chair the council.
+The stake president may choose to attend some or all of the meetings.
+A stake clerk also attends and keeps a record of assignments and decisions.
+When needed, the stake president may also invite bishopric counselors to attend.

+The purpose of the council is to share experiences and address questions that pertain specifically to bishops.
+These may include:

+* Helping youth progress spiritually.
+* Caring for those in need and helping members build self-reliance (see [chapter 22](22-providing-for-temporal-needs.md), especially [22.11](22-providing-for-temporal-needs.md#2211-role-of-the-stake-bishops-council)).
+* Helping members repent and experience a change of heart (see [chapter 32](32-repentance-and-membership-councils.md)).
+* Managing Church finances (see [chapter 34](34-finances-and-audits.md)).

+On occasion, the stake president could share instruction from Church leaders, including instruction from Area Seventies in coordinating council meetings (see [29.11](29-meetings-in-the-church.md#2911-coordinating-council-meetings)).

+This meeting does not take the place of the stake president’s regular interviews with each bishop (see [5.2.1.2](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number6-p130#title_number6)).

+To understand principles that guide council meetings in the Church, all council members should study [chapter 7](7.md).

+### 29.3.9 Stake Adult Leadership Committee Meeting

+The stake adult leadership committee meets as needed.
+Committee members include:

+* The stake presidency (the stake president presides).
+* The stake Relief Society presidency (and secretary if called).
+* High councilors assigned to work with elders quorums.

+The stake president may invite elders quorum presidents and ward Relief Society presidents to attend the committee’s meetings as needed.

+Committee members counsel together about how to support ward leaders in the work of salvation and exaltation.
+They plan ways to help implement the stake council’s vision for this work in the stake.

+The stake adult leadership committee supports elders quorum and ward Relief Society presidencies.
+Committee members give special emphasis to ward efforts to share the gospel, strengthen new and returning members, and participate in temple and family history work.

+In addition, this committee coordinates stake efforts related to welfare and self-reliance, including JustServe (where available) and BYU–Pathway Worldwide (see [22.13](22-providing-for-temporal-needs.md#2213-church-resources)).

+Meetings of this committee could be extensions of stake council meetings.
+For example, at the end of some stake council meetings, the adult leadership committee could meet to continue a discussion about specific matters.

+### 29.3.10 Stake Youth Leadership Committee Meeting

+The stake youth leadership committee meets as needed.
+The purpose of this committee is to help youth in the stake participate in the work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-the-work-of-salvation-and-exaltation)).

+A member of the stake presidency presides over this committee.
+Other committee members include:

+* The stake Young Men presidency (and secretary if called).
+* The stake Young Women presidency (and secretary if called).
+* The high councilors assigned to the Young Women and Primary organizations.

+The stake presidency may invite the stake Sunday School president to serve as a member of this committee.

+The stake presidency invites youth to participate on this committee as needed.

+Committee members counsel together about how to support ward organization leaders in the work of salvation and exaltation.
+They plan ways to help implement the stake council’s vision for this work in the stake.

+As part of this discussion, committee members may do the following:

+* Plan service and activities for youth in the stake.
+These could include youth conferences, dances, devotionals, and multistake events.
+Youth should lead out in planning and carrying out these activities as much as possible.
+Stake activities should not be so frequent that they place a burden on wards.
+These activities should supplement ward activities, not compete with them.
+Ward leaders should be notified of stake activities well in advance.
+* Plan ways to support For the Strength of Youth conferences.
+* Coordinate stake efforts related to the [Children and Youth program](https://www.churchofjesuschrist.org/youth/childrenandyouth).

+Meetings of this committee could be extensions of stake council meetings.
+For example, at the end of some stake council meetings, the youth leadership committee could meet to continue a discussion about specific matters.

 ### 29.3.11 Stake Leadership Meetings